 “It’s straightforward, flavorful, not heavy-handed, and terrific neat,” says Jeff Moses, a Charleston-based spirits entrepreneur.
 “I like it best when I have it with a meal like a barbecue or a rotisserie chicken.”

 ABV: 50% | Tasting Notes: Cinnamon, Toffee, Vanilla, Dried fruit

 If you see “bottled-in-bond” on a label, it means the spirit was made by one distiller at one United States distillery within one “distillation season,” has been aged for at least four years in a federally bonded warehouse, and was bottled at 100 proof.

-Made at Heaven Hill Distillery (home to Elijah Craig and cult favorite Old Fitzgerald, among others), Henry McKenna’s bottled-in-bond offering blows past those four years, aging for ten years.
-While it has bourbon’s signature vanilla notes, it also packs a wallop.
-Tame the fire with an ice cube or two.
-It’s strong enough to handle it and still show its spiced, toffee flavors.
+Made at Heaven Hill Distillery (producer of Elijah Craig and cult favorite Old Fitzgerald, among others), Henry McKenna’s bottled-in-bond offering blows past those requisite four years, clocking in at ten full years of aging.
+While it definitely features bourbon’s signature vanilla notes, it also packs a wallop, so feel free to tame the fire with an ice cube or two.
+It’s strong enough to handle the dilution and still show off its spicy, toffee-rich flavors.

 Related: The Best Irish Whiskeys

 ABV: 54.5% | Tasting Notes: Orange peel, Cherry, Tobacco, Roasted corn